mapbox/carto/README.md

     npm install -g carto

-Optionally you may also want to install millstone which is required for resolving data in the same way as TileMill does:
+Optionally you may also want to install millstone which is required for resolving data in the same way as Mapbox Studio does:

     npm install -g millstone

 Having `millstone` installed specifically enable support for localizing external resources (URLs and local files) referenced in your mml file, and detecting projections (using [node-srs](https://github.com/mapbox/node-srs))

-Now that Carto is installed you should have a `carto` command line tool available that can be run on a TileMill project:
+Now that Carto is installed you should have a `carto` command line tool available that can be run on a Mapbox Studio project:

     carto project.mml > mapnik.xml